Geographies of the Green Transformation

 Compulsory Assignments and Attendance

-Participating in lecture seminar.
-One presentation based on group work.
-Mandatory work requirements are only valid for the semester in which they are fulfilled and accepted.
+Attendance and participation in half day seminars.
+Compulsory requirements are only valid for the semester in which they are fulfilled and accepted.

 Forms of Assessment